M-Valentino/geologic-ui/README.md

 # Geologic UI
 Geologic UI is a component library inspired by 90's style web design on Geocities.
-It contains buttons, icons, horizontal rules, an HTML5 compliant center tag, and an HTML5 compliant Blink tag.
-More components are soon to come.
+It contains buttons, icons, HTML5 compliant versions of deprecated HTML tags, and more!
 It is compatible with Next.js and React.

+Component List:
+- Blink
+- Button
+- Center
+- HR
+- Icon
+- UnderConstruction

 `npm i geologic-ui`